Aakash Repeater Courses

 Take Aakash iACST and get instant scholarship on coaching programs.

-In the universe of trigonometry, inverse functions are the keys to unlocking the angles when only the ratios are given.
-In the inverse trigonometric functions class 12 solutions, students will learn about functions that help to determine the angles of a right angle when only a specific ratio of the sides is given.
-NCERT solutions for class 12 Maths highlight that for every ratio, there exists a unique angle, just like every answer has a counter question, every sine, cosine, or tangent has an inverse.
+In the universe of trigonometry, inverse functions are the key to unlocking the angles when only the ratios are given.
+Inverse Trigonometric Functions Class 12 solutions deal with functions that help determine the angles of a right triangle when only the ratio of one of the two pairs of sides is given.
+NCERT solutions for class 12 Maths highlight that for every ratio, there exists a unique angle, just as every answer has a corresponding counter-question; similarly, every sine, cosine, or tangent has an inverse.

 Inverse trigonometric functions class 12 NCERT solutions mainly focus on the restrictions on domains and ranges of trigonometric functions that ensure the existence of their inverses.
 This chapter's learning applies to many fields, including engineering, navigation, astronomy, architecture, and robotics.
 Experienced Careers360 experts prepared these solutions using the NCERT, following the latest CBSE guidelines.

-Students who wish to access the Class 12 Maths Chapter 2 NCERT Solutions can click on the link below to download the complete solution in PDF.
+Students who wish to access the NCERT Solutions for Class 12 Maths Chapter 2 Inverse Trigonometric Functions can click on the link below to download the complete solution in PDF.

 NCERT Inverse Trigonometric Functions Class 12 Solutions: Exercise 2.1 Page number: 26-27 Total questions: 14 |